Department of Biological Sciences

 Long-term responses of terrestrial gastropods to disturbance in the Luquillo Experimental Forest.
 REU Seminar Series, Luquillo Mountains LTER, 26 July 2005.

-Eight undergraduate students mentored:
+Twenty-four undergraduate research students mentored:

-· Danielle Davis (Fall 2008-present): Metacommunity structure of terrestrial gastropods in forest fragments in southeastern Massachusetts.
+· Danielle Davis (Fall 2008-Spring 2009): Tests of a non-invasive sampling method for terrestrial gastropod diversity.
 Funded by ATP semester grant (Spring 2009).

 · Joseph Kewley (Fall 2007): Effects of compost fertilizers of differing carbon-nitrogen ratios on shoot growth in wheat.
 Funded by ATP semester grant.